seqyu/ReClyde/README.md

 ## Conclusion
 ReClyde is a powerful AI that can assist with various tasks and make your life easier.
 Give it a try and see how it can improve your productivity!"

+# How does BalEng works?

+Balistic English is simple: you talk in english and then you use tags.
+Example:

+Home
+AppList: <appList>
+Fun fact: <give funfact, make sure the user doesnt see one twice>

+BalEng is made for AIs like Clyde.
+It's use to make small programs in them.
+Feel free to use it on your next ClydeAI jbreak!